Skip to content

 6. Incorporate Insulin Sensitizers

 There are also supplements available that can help improve insulin sensitivity, such as chromium, magnesium, and alpha-lipoic acid.
-While supplements like Blood Sugar Breakthrough can be helpful, they should not be relied upon as the sole solution for insulin or leptin resistance.
+While supplements like Berberine Breakthrough can be helpful, they should not be relied upon as the sole solution for insulin or leptin resistance.
 Focusing on diet, lifestyle, and physical activity is important to address these conditions effectively.

 7. Hormesis